jamesrochabrun/SwiftOpenAI/README.md

    public let completedAt: Int?
    /// Set of 16 key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Keys can be a maximum of 64 characters long and values can be a maxium of 512 characters long. public let metadata: [String: String]?
+   /// Usage statistics related to the run step.
+This value will be null while the run step's status is in_progress. public let usage: Usage?
 }
 ```
 Usage